Legacy-Edition-Minigames/Documentation/docs/source/index.rst

    The current documentation for ModTools can be found on `GitHub <https://github.com/Legacy-Edition-Minigames/ModTools/wiki>`_

 To get started with the Modtools Map Editor, see the :doc:`modtools/landing` guide.

+To learn about custompack see the :doc:`custompack/landing` information.